Institute of Neuroinformatics

 Exercises.
 The exercises will be explained as the semester progresses.
 Their nature ranges from online experiments to readings of papers.

 The exercises are meant to help you evaluate your level of understanding.
 The correct answers to the exercises will be given in class.
+The exercises do not count for the final grade.

 Language: